rust-lang/rust/README.md

   has no access to most platform-specific APIs or FFI.
 A few APIs have been implemented (such as printing to stdout) but most have not: for example, Miri currently does not support SIMD or networking.
+* Threading support is not finished yet.
+E.g. weak memory effects are not emulated and spin loops (without syscalls) just loop forever.
+There's no threading support on Windows.

+Consider looking into GitHub isues for more information about the limitations.

 [rust]: https://www.rust-lang.org/
 [mir]: https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md